Coronavirus (COVID-19): symptoms and testing

 - only leave your property, apartment building, condo or hotel for outdoor exercise if you don’t have symptoms and are self-isolating because you travelled from outside Nova Scotia, Prince Edward Island or Newfoundland and Labrador (but within Canada) or because you’ve been told by Public Health that you’re a close contact of a confirmed COVID-19 case

-- only leave your property, apartment building, condo or hotel (if necessary) for outdoor exercise within walking distance of your home for a maximum of 1 hour per day – you need to and keep a physical distance of 2 metres (6 feet) from others and can’t visit other buildings, go to outdoor fitness classes or personal training sessions
+- only leave your property, apartment building, condo or hotel (if necessary) once per day for outdoor exercise within walking or running distance of where you’re self-isolating for a maximum of 1 hour – you need to and keep a physical distance of 2 metres (6 feet) from others and can’t visit other buildings, go to outdoor fitness classes or personal training sessions

 - take and record your temperature daily and avoid fever reducing medications (like acetaminophen and ibuprofen)